-The Shah's history was started in an area where Magars were inhabiting in Gorkha when Dravye Shah (1559-1570r) established the kingdom in 1559.
-The ambitious and farsighted ruler Prithivi Narayan Shah (1769-1775r) was the nine-generation descendant of Dravya Shah, who conquered all over the Kingdoms in the valley by; 1769.
-Prithvi Narayan Shah moved the capital to Kathmandu Valley, and the Shah dynasty was established and started ruling unified Nepal.
-The Shah dynasty in unified Nepal ruled from the late 18th century to 2008.
+The history of the Shah dynasty can be traced back to Gorkha, an area inhabited by the Magars, where Dravya Shah established a kingdom in 1559.
+Prithivi Narayan Shah, a descendant of Dravya Shah and a visionary ruler, conquered all the kingdoms in the valley by 1769 and moved the capital to Kathmandu Valley, establishing the Shah dynasty that ruled a unified Nepal.
+The Shah dynasty ruled Nepal from the late 18th century until 2008.

-The first constitutional assembly held on 28th May 2008, declared Nepal as Federal Democratic Nepal.
-In November 2006, the Comprehensive Peace Agreement was signed by Prime Minister Girija Prasad Koirala and Maoist Chairman Prachanda in November 2006, which ended the Maoist movement and established peace for the country's progress.
-Subsequently, in April 2008, a constitution Assembly election was held.
-The newly elected Constitution Assembly of Nepal declared Nepal the Federal Democratic Republic on May 29, 2008, abolishing the 240-year-old monarchy.
-The first Constitutional Assembly instruction was terminated naturally in 2012 after it could not fulfill the historic task due to the disputes between the political parties on different issues like federal provinces and form of government.
-The Second Constitution Assembly was held on November 20, with a one-year deadline to complete the task of writing a new constitution set during the first meeting between different political parties.
+On 28th May 2008, the first constitutional assembly declared Nepal as a Federal Democratic nation.
+A Comprehensive Peace Agreement was signed by Prime Minister Girija Prasad Koirala and Maoist Chairman Prachanda in November 2006, which ended the Maoist movement and established peace for the country's progress.
+Subsequently, in April 2008, a Constitution Assembly election was conducted.
+The newly elected Constitutional Assembly announced Nepal as a Federal Democratic Republic on May 29, 2008, terminating the 240-year-old monarchy.
+However, the first Constitutional Assembly failed to complete its historic task of drafting a new constitution due to disputes between political parties on issues such as federal provinces and the form of government.
+Consequently, a second Constitutional Assembly was held on November 20, with a one-year deadline to complete the task of writing a new constitution set during the first meeting between different political parties.